Refine by MP, party, committee, province, or result type.

 Alexis Brunelle-DuceppeBloc

 Immigration, Refugees and Citizenship Mr. Speaker, the Minister of Immigration has finally met with his counterparts from Quebec, the provinces and the territories.
 They have finally started talking about integration capacity.
 What solution did they come up with?
-They are going to put a working group together to exam
+They are going to put a working group together to examine the distribution of asylum seekers.

 May 21st, 2024House debate